Feyerabend/cc/ch04/sec4.4/storage/FLASH.md

 #### The LittleFS Filesystem

-MicroPython uses *littlefs*, a filesystem designed specifically for microcontrollers:
+MicroPython can use *littlefs*, a filesystem designed specifically for microcontrollers:

 - *Power-loss resilient*: Designed to handle sudden power loss gracefully
 - *Wear leveling*: Spreads writes across flash to extend lifetime